-Also, alkanet lip-salves were generally clear, as the colour was dissolved in the base, whereas lip-sticks containing carmine were usually opaque.
+Also, alkanet lip-salves were generally translucent, as the colour was dissolved in the base, whereas lip-sticks containing carmine were usually opaque.

-The 1870s also saw the introduction of another stick cosmetic of importance to the story of lipsticks; greasepaint, a theatrical make-up sold in sticks wrapped in decorative paper or tin foil.
+The 1870s also saw the introduction of another stick cosmetic of importance to the story of lipsticks, namely greasepaint, a theatrical make-up sold in sticks wrapped in decorative paper or tin foil.